-• In previous reports, we noted that as the Congress considers reforming concessions it may want to consider (1) encouraging greater competition and eliminating preferential rights of renewal, and (2) promoting greater consistency among the land management agencies in managing concessioners at federal recreation areas.
-In addition, it may wish to consider providing opportunities for the land management agencies to retain at least a portion of concession fees.
+• In previous reports, we noted that as the Congress considers reforming concessions in the Park Service, it may want to consider (1) encouraging greater competition by eliminating preferential rights of renewal and (2) providing opportunities for the Park Service to retain at least a portion of concession fees.
+In addition, some concession reform proposals have suggested removing possessory interest-the concessioners right to be compensated for facilities constructed or acquired on federal lands.
+At issue are the long-term costs of acquiring concessioner-owned facilities relative to the benefits realized by having greater control through government ownership of facilities.

-Mr. Chairman, before I discuss our most recent report on concessions issues and the need for concession reform, I would like to note that concessioners play a vital role in enhancing the public's enjoyment of the national parks, forests, and other recreation areas.
-At the same time, the land management agencies managing concessioners have an obligation to ensure not only that these concessioners provide healthy and safe services to the public, but also that the government receives a fair return for the use of its lands so that the nation's natural resources can be adequately conserved and enjoyed by future generations.
+Mr. Chairman, before I discuss our most recent report on concession issues and the need for concession reform, I would like to note that concessioners play a vital role in enhancing the public's enjoyment of the national parks and other recreation areas.
+At the same time, the Park Service has an obligation to ensure not only that these concessioners provide healthy and safe services to the public, but also that the government receives a fair return for the use of its lands so that the nation's natural and cultural resources can be adequately preserved and enjoyed by future generations.